Best Pet Insurance for Senior Dogs

 Identify your senior dog's specific risk factors

-Evaluate your dog's health status, breed and age before shopping to determine which coverage features matter most.
+Check your dog's health status, breed and age before shopping to figure out which coverage features matter most.
 Breeds prone to hip dysplasia, heart disease or cancer need strong hereditary and chronic condition coverage.
 Active senior dogs still need solid accident coverage.
 Ask yourself:

 • Does my dog's breed have known age-related health conditions?
 Your vet or the American Kennel Club can point you to breed-specific health data.

 • How frequently does my senior dog visit the vet?
-High visit frequency makes claims speed and customer service more important than it would be for a healthier dog.
+High visit frequency makes claims speed and customer service more important than they'd be for a healthier dog.

 2. 2